CNC Machining Design Guide

 One of the biggest quoting mistakes is applying a very tight tolerance style to the entire part.
 A stronger approach is to decide which features control fit, motion, sealing, alignment or visible appearance, then concentrate tighter tolerances there.

-• Use general tolerances for non-critical geometry whenever function allows it
+- Use general tolerances for non-critical geometry whenever function allows it, and keep GD&T callouts tied to real datum strategy

-• Keep tolerance-heavy parts grouped separately during review when the design depends on narrow process capability windows
+- Keep tolerance-heavy parts grouped separately during review when the design depends on narrow process capability windows or a sensitive tolerance stack-up

 If a feature is function-critical but not obvious from the model, say so in the drawing notes or RFQ comments.
 That often matters as much as the number itself.